Harold Ramirez Player Props: Rays vs. Blue Jays

 - In four games this season (40.0%), Ramirez has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run four times this season (40.0%), including one multi-run game.
+- He has scored at least once four times this season (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.